471VE/screen_space_refractions_thesis/README.md

   - [X] Box
 - [X] Fix window resizing
 - [ ] Add ImGUI support
+- [ ] Make an in-app slider for comparing different methods
 - [ ] Create a **proper** `Scene` class to group models in code
 - [ ] Make hot reload of shaders
 - [X] Do refractions and reflections with Fresnel coefficients